Laboratory 2: Timed Game (Simon)

 RGB Additive Color Combinations

-All inputs should have debouncing added for both presses and releases.
+All inputs should have debouncing added.
 This may be done with the __delay_cycles() function, as opposed to with the Timer; however, using the Timer to provide this functionality is acceptable.
 A suggested delay for debouncing is 10 ms.

 Delays